-Retro effects are very much in vogue at the moment.
-In the age of digital imaging, with cameras and lenses producing crisp, detailed shots, there’s something hugely appealing about chemical imperfections and messy borders.
+Retro effects and collage maker tools are very much in vogue at the moment.
+In the age of digital imaging, with cameras and lenses producing crisp, detailed shots, there's something hugely appealing about chemical imperfections and messy borders.
 Similarly, with clinical digital photo organisation the norm, people are turning to scrapbook-style collages to distribute their photo collections.

 We'll show you how to apply retro effects to several images, then combine them to create an old-school collage.
 As well as adding borders, you'll learn how to mimic the effect of an old camera leaking light and overexposing the edges of a negative.
 We'll be using key Photoshop tools such as adjustment layers and the Transform controls, and we'll also be making use of the Content panel, with its host of creative effects.

 01. Skew the colours(opens in new tab)